 PAINTING WITH PAPER: TEXTURAL ABSTRACTIONS BY WILL HOLUB

-Instead of using paper as a mere support for mark-making, Will Holub uses paper as a low-relief, textural material on the surfaces of painted stretched canvas or linen supports.
+Instead of using paper as a mere support for mark-making, Will Holub employs it as a low-relief, textural material on the surfaces of painted stretched canvas or linen supports.
 In order to preserve and protect such an inherently fragile, plant-based material, he then seals hundreds of precisely arrayed hand-torn, individually painted paper fragments under transparent acrylic-polymer skins.
 These acts of conservation not only comprise a form of recycling; they also address the very human struggle to forestall lifes only true certainty.

 Artwork portfolios include work made in Connecticut (2008-present), Santa Fe, NM (1992-2006) and New York City (1975-92) and are presented chronologically with the most recent work first.